darianina/hackathon_Oct25/README.md

 ![UAV Frame](vis/uav.jpg)

 ## Notes
+- Use the provided baseline as a starting point or implement a new method as desired.
 - Prefer online approaches that do not use future frames at inference.
 - Synchronization between sensors and frames may require additional processing; this is a valid area for improvement.

-- Use the provided baseline as a starting point or implement a new method as desired.
+- Video contains frozen frames because it was a stream: piece of advice is to detect them and neglect them.